railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 * the bottom of the page, with detail about the taxes, and the totals.

-To enter a document in Open ERP you should always fill in fields in the order that they appear on screen.
+To enter a document in OpenERP you should always fill in fields in the order they appear on screen.
 Doing it this way means that some of the later fields are filled in automatically from the selections made in earlier fields.
-So select the :guilabel:`Customer`, and the following fields are completed automatically:
+So select the `Customer`, and the following fields are completed automatically:

-* the invoice address corresponds to the customer contact that was given the address type of :guilabel:`Invoice` in the partner form (or otherwise the address type of :guilabel:`Default`),
+* the invoice address corresponds to the customer contact that was given the address type of `Invoice` in the partner form (or otherwise the address type of `Default`),

-* the partner account corresponds to the account given in the :guilabel:`Accounting` which is found in a tab of the partner form.
+* the partner account corresponds to the account given in the `Accounting` which is found in a tab of the partner form.

-* a specific or a default payment condition can be defined for this partner in the :guilabel:`Accounting` tab of the partner form.
+* a specific or a default payment condition can be defined for this partner in the `Accounting` tab of the partner form.
 Payment conditions are generated by rules for the payment of the invoice.
 For example: 50% in 21 days and 50% in 60 days from the end of the month.

 .. index::